SuperFusion: Multilevel LiDAR-Camera Fusion for Long-Range HD Map Generation: Experiments

 \subsection{Evaluation Metrics}

 \textbf{Intersection over Union.} The IoU between the predicted HD map $M_1$ and ground-truth HD map $M_2$ is given by \textbf{One-way Chamfer Distance.} The one-way Chamfer distance (CD) between the predicted curve and ground-truth curve is given by where $C_1$ and $C_2$ are sets of points on the predicted curve and ground-truth curve.
 CD is used to evaluate the spatial distances between two curves.
 There is a problem when using CD alone for the HD map evaluation.
 A smaller IoU tends to result in a smaller CD.
-We give more explanation and results on CD in the supplementary material.
 Here, we combine CD with IoU for selecting true positives as below to better evaluate the HD map generation task.

 \textbf{Average Precision.} The average precision (AP) measures the instance detection capability and is defined as where $\mathrm{AP}_r$ is the precision at recall\,=\,$r$.
 As introduced in~\cite{li2021hdmapnet}, they use CD to select the true positive instances.
 Besides that, here we also add an IoU threshold.
 The instance is considered as a true positive if and only if the CD is below and the IoU is above the defined thresholds.
 We set the threshold of IoU as 0.1 and threshold of CD as 1.0\,m.